|Boateng vs Boateng: Germany vs Ghana|

 CB/DM: Thomas Dooley (USA)

-Dooley was the son of a US serviceman stationed in Germay.
+Thomas Dooley was the son of a US serviceman stationed in Germany and a German mother.
 He won the Bundesliga with Kaiserslautern in 1990-1991 and then the UEFA Cup with Schalke 04 in 1996-1997.
-Capped 81 times.
-He was a key player as the United States reached the 2nd round at the 1994 WC Finals and was the captain at the WC 1998.
+He was capped 81 times between 1992 and 1999.
+He was a key player as the United States reached the 2nd round at the 1994 World Cup Finals and was the captain at the World Cup in 1998.
 He was the U.S. Soccer Athlete of the Year in 1993.
+He is a Members of the National Soccer Hall of Fame.

 Holebas was born in West Germany to a Greek father and a Uruguayan mother.
 He played in the lower division in Germany before moving to Olympiakos in Greece.
 He also played for Roma and Watford.
-Capped 38 times.
-He played at Euro 2012 and Brazil 2014.
+He was capped 38 times for Greece.
+He played at the European Championship in 2012 and the 2014 World Cup Finals in Brazil.

 CB/DM: Niko Kovac (Croatia)

-Born in Germany of Croatian background.
-He spent most of his career playing in the Bundesliga.
+Born in Germany of Croatian background, Niko Kovac spent most of his career playing in the Bundesliga.
+He had spells with Hertha BSC, Bayer Leverkusen, Hamburger SV and Bayern Munich.
 He earned 83 caps for Croatia and was their captain from 2004 onward.
-Robert Kovac's older brother.
+He went to all major tournaments from 2002.
+He is Robert Kovac's older brother.

 DM: Bernd Krauss (Austria)

-Krauss started his professional career at local outfit Borussia Dortmund but limited chances there made him move to Austrian Bundesliga side Rapid Wien in 1977.
-The move proved to be successful, winning the league title (twice) and the domestic cup.
-He only returned to Germany in 1983 to join Borussia Mönchengladbach where he finished his playing career and took up a coaching post.
-He became an Austria and represented Austria 22 times.
+Krauss started his professional career at Borussia Dortmund, Between 1977 and 1982, he played Austrian side Rapid Wien, winning the league title twice and the domestic cup.
+He returned to Germany in 1983 to join Borussia Mönchengladbach.
+In 1981, he became an Austria and represented Austria 22 times.
 He never scored a goal for Austria, but scored an own goal ironically against West Germany.
 He played in the 1982 WC Finals.

 DM/CM/RM/RB: Hamit Altıntop (Turkey)

-He is a versatile player who can play in various position.
+Hamit Altıntop is a versatile player who can play in various position.
 He played for Schalke 04, Bayern Munich, Real Madrid and now Galatasaray.
-He helped Turkey to reach the senifinal at the Euro 2008, where he was voted into the all-tournament team.
+He helped Turkey to reach the semifinal at the European Champions in 2008, where he was voted into the all-tournament team.
+Between 2004 and 2014, he played 82 times for Turkey.
+His twin brother is Halil Altıntop, who also played for Turkey.

 Born in Germany of Turkish ancestry.
 On 6 August 2005, at the age of 16 years and 334 days, Şahin set a record by becoming the youngest player to have played in the Bundesliga, and on 25 November of the same year became the youngest player to score a goal in the Bundesliga, scoring for Borussia Dortmund against 1.
 FC Nuremberg.
 In 2011, he made a big time to Real Madrid.
 He returned to Borussia Dortmund in 2013 after a loan deal with Liverpool.
 He earned his first cap in 2005 and scored his first goal ironically against Germany.